 Dimensions: 9 x 5 x 1.5 inches

-Specifications: orange; field tested; windproof up til 80 mph; direct flame; 0.14 ounces of fuel; lights 1,000 times; piezo-electric ignition; rubber case; stainless steel wires; O-ring; butane gas
+Specific features: Orange; field tested; windproof up to 80 mph; direct flame; 0.14 ounces of fuel; lights 1,000 times; piezo-electric ignition; rubber case; stainless steel wires; O-ring; butane gas

 As such, it can do quite well in a storm and it’s very durable because the wind can’t extinguish its flame unless it blows with a speed over 80 mph.
 The direct flame increases its lifespan, making it easier to use and quite durable.
 In fact, seeing as you can fill it with 0.14 ounces of fuel, it’s safe to say that you’ll be able to light it up about 1,000 times.

 The piezo-electric ignition is another thing that prolongs its life, seeing as it’s a system that works well for more than 30,000 times.
 The high durability of this item is ensured by an outer case made from rubber which apart from allowing you a comfortable grip is very resistant to falls and impacts.

 The stainless steel from which the wires are made can’t rust, which is great when it comes to water resistance.
 But the fact that it’s sealed with an O-ring further ensures its waterproof abilities.
 However, take into account that this lighter works with butane gas, which renders it ineffective at very high altitudes when the temperatures drop considerably.

 - Works for up to 80 mph winds

 - Plastic hinge isn’t high quality

 - Finding the right level of flame takes effort